Who does "Latine & Caribbean" refer to?

-Do I have to identify as "Latinx" to get involved with the Latinx community?
+Do I have to identify as "Latine and/or Caribbean" to get involved with the Latine & Caribbean community?

-No - while our programs highlight the Latinx experience, we welcome anyone who is interested in engaging with these topics, regardless of identity.
-While OPAL has a strong focus on providing resources and services for Latinx students at Dartmouth, we also realize that to best fulfill our mission we must engage and serve all members of our campus community.
+No - while our programs highlight the Latine and Caribbean experience, we welcome anyone who is interested in engaging with these topics, regardless of identity.
+While OPAL has a strong focus on providing resources and services for Latine & Caribbean students at Dartmouth, we also realize that to best fulfill our mission we must engage and serve all members of our campus community.
 Learn how to connect with our office through one of our many communities or programs.